JohnnyXavier/johnnyxavier.github.io/_posts/bmc_anvil/2023-05-23-bmc-anvil-intro-licenses.md

 ### License for the Back-End Code

-The back-en code that power this application is OSS, and it's licensed at the moment under Apache License 2.0
+The back-en code that powers this application is OSS, and it's licensed at the moment under Apache License 2.0

 ---